jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 <p class="subtitle">Three and a half months ago, I decided to give some public speaking a go.
 Today, I have 3 conference talks lined up.
 How did this happen??</p>

 I suppose it actually all started nearly 2 years ago, when I was fortunate enough to be gifted a free ticket to attend [CSSConfAU](https://2018.cssconf.com.au) in Melbourne.
-I managed to use frequent flyer points accumulated from years of grocery shopping to pay for flights, and split the cost of an airbnb with two friends also attending from Perth.
+I managed to use frequent flyer points accumulated from years of grocery shopping to pay for flights, and split the cost of an Airbnb with two friends also attending from Perth.

 At the airport, waiting for our flights home, I was gushing what an amazing experience the conference had been.
 And in quick succession, lamenting how I wished I could afford to attend more.